OpenMagnetics/MAS/README.md

 I would like to start with some clarifications, or "design decisions" , I took along the way, and explain why I took them.
 I also think they are a nice way of introducing the reasoning behind the MAS format.

 A magnetic component is just a piece of iron with copper wires around it without an application.
 The excitation defines the magnetic as much as the construction: the same component can be used as a transformer in a LLC or as an inductor in a Flyback.
 Some coupled inductors can be used as a common mode choke.
 Of course, the performance is not going to be the same, as normally one component is optimized for an application, but that is beside my point.
-What I want to highlight is that the operation point (excitation and conditions) is as important as the construction, and they must be equally defined.
+What I want to highlight is that the operating point (excitation and conditions) is as important as the construction, and they must be equally defined.

 For that reason, I decided for my specification to cover both, but separate, and I called them inputs and magnetic.
 One input can excite many magnetics, and one magnetic can work with many different inputs.